 Peter received a BA in Science, Technology and Social Theory, a MS in Industrial Engineering, and an MBA from Stanford's Graduate School of Business.
 He resides in Marin County, California, with his wife and two children.

-He is currently on the board of Nelson-Miller, American Security Products, Columbia Sanitary Products, CALO and Gogotech.
-He has also served on the board of Glendale Memorial Hospital Foundation, the San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
-Mr. Lazier received his Bachelor’s Degree in Industrial Engineering from Northwestern University.
+Mr. Lazier is a private investor who has made more than 130 investments in search funds.
+He is also the president of American Security Products, a leading manufacturer of high-security safes.
+From 1984 to 2011, Mr. Lazier served as Controller, Vice President of Sales and then Co-President of Nelson Nameplate Company, a manufacturer of membrane switches and product identification based in Los Angeles, California.
+From 1982 to 1984, he worked as an engineer for IBM Corporation.
+Mr. Lazier currently sits on the boards of American Security Products, Columbia Sanitary Products, Datum Technologies, and Gogotech.
+He has previously served on the boards of Glendale Memorial Hospital Foundation, the San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
+He received his Bachelor’s Degree in Industrial Engineering from Northwestern University.

 Mr. Michael A. Smerklo, also known as Mike, CPA serves as Co-Founder and Managing Director at Next Coast Ventures since October 2015.
 Mr. Smerklo Co-Founded Nucleus in 2015.
 He is a Founder of True North Ventures LLC.
 He served as the President of ServiceSource International, Inc. and its Chief Executive Officer from January 2003 to August 18, 2014.
 He led ServiceSource’s team in overall Corporate Strategy and Execution.
 He served as the Chairman of ServiceSource International, Inc. from November 2008 to May 28, 2015 and served as Member of its Service Executive Industry Board December 2009.